Want to learn how to optimize your site with WordPress SEO but don’t know how to get started?

 On another note, there’s a lot of talk about which URL is better… Is WWW better than non-WWW?

 It doesn’t matter which one you choose.
-However, once you do, choose your site address, stick with it.
+However, once you do, choose your site address and stick with it.
 As we mentioned earlier, Google identifies one site address only.

 An SEO-friendly URL looks like this: